Criminal Defense in Northern Virginia

 - Your family.
 Being charged with a crime while going through a divorce or child custody battle places you at a disadvantage in those cases.
 Sometimes the events surrounding your charge lead to an investigation by Child Protective Services or the issuance of a Protective Order keeping you away from your spouse, your kids, or your home.

 - Your driver’s license.
 Driver’s license suspensions are at the forefront of criminal justice reform in Virginia.
-But despite this progress, Virginia DMV can still suspend your license if you are unable to pay your court costs and fines.
-Numerous charges, even those having nothing to do with operating a vehicle, result in losing your license.
+But despite this progress, numerous charges, even those having nothing to do with operating a vehicle, result in losing your license.
 Having a restricted license can be fraught with pitfalls.
 An experienced criminal defense attorney like Sarah can help.

 - Your security clearance.
 Many government employees and government contractors in Northern Virginia hold security clearances.
 A criminal charge can impact your ability to retain that clearance, and your livelihood.
 Sarah can put you at your best advantage to keep it.